Oldarorn/rpemotes-scui/README.md

 - Better support for **ultrawide screens**.
 - No other major modifications.

+## 📂 Missing Stream Folder
+The `stream` folder is absent from this repository.
+Even though this is a fork, I do not have personal authorization to distribute the files included in it.

 ## 📜 Acknowledgments
 A big thank you to the creators of **RPEmotes** and **RPEmotes Reborn** for their great work, and to **Manups4e** for [ScaleformUI](https://github.com/Manups4e/ScaleformUI).